Rakaneth/rltut2018/DEVLOG.md

+## 7/24/18

+I am much farther behind than I want to be - for work reasons, but also because of some refactoring. `game.js` no longer depends on `factory.js`, so I can now use functions from `game.js` in `factory.js` without causing a circular dependency.
+This allows me to query the gamestate in my mixins.

+There is also a rudimentary event system in place to allow objects to communicate with each other, as well as a message log.

+The refactoring did not go well at first, as I had to also refactor how commands worked.
+I've fixed everything to have a running game again, so now I can get back to catching up - I have a semi-free weekend coming up, and I hope to get caught up then.

 ## 7/13/18

 Creatures now have a defined 'stench' rating which makes them easier to smell at longer ranges.
 An unwashed human (such as the player's human form) has a stench rating of 2.
 Rotting corpses have a stench rating of 5.